jonnlai/run-tracker/README.md

 ### Select plan

-Collects information from the user in order to be able to select the most suitable plan for them based on the maximum distance that the user can currently run and their goal.
-Adds the username and the user's select plan to Google Sheets.
+This function asks the user to select a username and collects information from the user in order to be able to select the most suitable plan for them based on the maximum distance that the user can currently run and their goal.
+The username and the user's selected plan are added to Google Sheets.

 ![Select plan](readme-files/features/select-plan.png)

 ### View plan

-Displays the selected 8-week plan to the user and advises user when to return to input their results.
+This function displays the selected 8-week plan to the user and advises them when to return to input their results.

 ![View plan](readme-files/features/view-plan.png)

 ### Input data

-Asks the user to input their username and if the username is recognised, allows the user to input previous week's running data.
+This function asks the user to input their username, and if the username is recognised, it allows the user to input their previous week's running data.

 ![Input data](readme-files/features/input-data.png)

 ### Next week's plan

-After the user has added their latest running data, next week's plan is displayed to user, and their encouraged to keep following the running programme and to return the following week to add that week's results.
+After the user has added their latest running data, next week's plan is displayed to the user, and they are encouraged to keep following the running programme and to return the following week to add that week's results.

 ![Next week](readme-files/features/next-week.png)

 ### Programme finished

-Inform the user that they have finished the programme and advises them to how they can view their results.
+This informs the user that they have finished the programme and advises them how they can view their results.

 ![Programme finished](readme-files/features/programme-finished.png)

 ### View progress

-Asks the user to input their username and if the username is recognised, allows the user to view their results and their plan.
+This function asks the user to input their username, and if the username is recognised, it allows the user to view their results and their plan.

 ![View progress](readme-files/features/view-progress.png)

 ### Google Sheets

-Three worksheets have been utilised to store data.
+Three worksheets have been used to store data.

 #### Plans

 The application offers four different running plans that are stored in the "plans" worksheet.
-Each row holds the name of the plan and 24 numbers (3 runs per week for 8 weeks) that the indicate the distances the user should run to achieve their goal in 8 weeks.
+Each row holds the name of the plan and 24 numbers (3 runs per week for 8 weeks) that indicate the distances the user should run to achieve their goal in 8 weeks.

 ![Plans](readme-files/features/sheet-plans.png)